 Cover and cook for 6-8 hours on low or 4-5 on high.
 You can confirm that your chicken is fully cooked by inserting a meat thermometer into the thickest part of the thigh without touching the bone.
 Chicken is considered safe to eat when it reaches an internal temperature of 165°F

 Crisping The Chicken Skin (optional step)

-- I always recommend using a slow cooker liner for easy clean up.
+- I always recommend using a slow cooker liner for easy clean-up.
 This is a fully optional step.
 I usually buy liners in bulk for the best per-piece price.
-Click here to see what I buy.

 - Not a fan of barley?
 I have also made this dish with long grain brown rice and buckwheat.
 No matter which grain you choose, be aware that the consistency will be mushier than when cooked by other methods.
 However, the taste is so good that it is more than worth a softer consistency!
 Potato chunks or even baby potatoes would work here as well.

 - If you just want to make the chicken with no grains or potatoes beneath it, I suggest using something to elevate the chicken a bit.
 My slow cooker came with a small rack insert (and I do believe you can buy versions of these as well).
 If you don't have a rack to use, you can make snakes or balls out of aluminum foil and place them in the slow cooker below your chicken.